ericgolftourney/StoreLocatorPlus/readme.txt

 More screenshots are available via [the CSA website](http://www.charlestonsw.com/products/store-locator-plus/).

+== Update Notice ==

+3.8.6 update notice.

+I have been chasing down some nasty icon (map marker) setting bugs.
+Turns out the icons were stored in TWO locations.
+Most icons were in both places.
+Most places in the code referenced a single location (under ./core/images/icons).
+Not EVERYPLACE in the code did so.

+Rather than hold up 3.8.6 to make a "perfect patch" I have released this version with the ability to change/save new home/end icons, save the map height and width, and a few other settings.

+YOU WILL LIKELY NEED TO RE-SET YOUR HOME AND END ICONS.

+I cleaned things up and moved all the map marker icons to ./images/icons.

+I also fixed the "save custom icons" which runs automatically when updating to a new version.
+If you store custom icons in ./core/images/icons or ./images/icons they are now copied to ./wp-content/uploads/slp/saved-icons/.
+This may result in a duplicate list of icons in your icon selector on map settings.
+I will at least prevent icons that are in the core plugin from being copied over in a future release.
+For now you may see double icons in the list.
+I think this is better than not saving them at all (older versions) or not letting people save their map width/height and/or change the map marker icons.

+Again: YOU WILL LIKELY NEED TO RE-SET YOUR HOME AND END ICONS.

 == Changelog ==

 I update about once per month or more frequently as needed.